One Battle After Another

-One Battle After Another is a 2025 American action thriller film co-produced, written and directed by Paul Thomas Anderson, inspired by the 1990 novel Vineland by Thomas Pynchon.
-It stars Leonardo DiCaprio, Sean Penn, Benicio del Toro, Regina Hall, Teyana Taylor, and Chase Infiniti, and follows an ex-revolutionary who is forced back into his former combative lifestyle when he and his daughter become pursued by a corrupt military officer.
+One Battle After Another is a 2025 American action-comedy thriller film (Note: Attributed to multiple references:) written, directed, and produced by Paul Thomas Anderson.
+Inspired by the 1990 novel Vineland by Thomas Pynchon, the film's ensemble cast includes Leonardo DiCaprio, Sean Penn, Benicio del Toro, Regina Hall, Teyana Taylor, and Chase Infiniti, in her film debut.
+The film follows a drug using washed-up former revolutionary who is thrust back into the conflict when a tenacious counterterrorist agent resurfaces after sixteen years to bring them to justice.

-Anderson had wanted to adapt Pynchon's novel Vineland for years, and eventually incorporated several of his own stories into the book's narrative.
-Filming took place in California and was shot using VistaVision, making it one of the first films to use the format for principal photography since the 1960s.
-Budgeted between $130 million to $175 million, it is the most expensive film of Anderson's career.
+Anderson had wanted to adapt Vineland since the early 2000s, and eventually incorporated his own stories into the narrative while writing the screenplay.
+Principal photography took place in California from January to June 2024 using VistaVision, becoming one of the first films to use the format since the 1960s.
+Following its premiere on September 8, 2025, One Battle After Another was released in the United States by Warner Bros.
+Pictures on September 26.
+With a budget of $130–175 million, it is the most expensive film of Anderson's career and the highest-grossing at over $213 million worldwide.